VeniceUnleashed/VU-Docs/content/vext/guides/classes.md

 ### Using with callbacks

 Another typical scenario is binding certain events or hooks (or any other callback-based mechanism) to an object.
-This is achieved using the user data bound methods we have mentioned in other guys and usually looks like this:
+This is achieved using the user data bound methods we have mentioned in other guides and usually looks like this:

 ```lua
 local MyClass = class('MyClass')